Applicant Tracking System Comparison

 - Interview tools: along with automatic interview scheduling, video interviewing is becoming increasingly popular.

 - Analytics: a paperless recruiting process allows you gather, store, and generate reports to help you pinpoint bottlenecks in your hiring process.
-You can track your social sourcing efforts, as well as manage advertising campaigns.
+You can track your social sourcing efforts, career site engagement, and even manage advertising campaigns.

 In addition to these basic features, additional functionality and workflow customization— such as website integrations, job board postings, document collaboration, event management, rules and permissions, and integrated marketing automation — will vary from system to system.
 Some vendors will include them as standard features, while others may be purchased as add-ons.